Why do my Posts say "Posted by SocialBee"?

 You may have noticed that your posts on some Social Media Platforms have a little annotation that says "Published by SocialBee" (signaled in the screenshot below, as an example).
 This article will help clarify what that is, when and where it appears, but also who gets to see that note on your posts.

-This notice mainly appears on Facebook Groups and Pages or Twitter profiles that use a 3rd party app to schedule their posts (like SocialBee).
+This notice mainly appears on Facebook Groups and Pages or Twitter profiles that use a third-party app to schedule their posts (like SocialBee).
 This is mandatory for any scheduling app and is not removable, nor editable.
 This notice provides transparency to users.

 That being said, the notice has different visibility for every type of profile: